Property Investments Set To Rise As Real Estate Law Comes Into Force

-The Real Estate (Regulation and Development) Act, 2016, which will help regulate the property market by bringing more transparency into the system, is being seen as a game-changer.
-A key reform measure, under the new law, real estate developers will have to divulge every small detail of their projects.
+The Real Estate Law has now come into force.
+Under the provisions of the Real Estate (Regulation & Development) Act, 2016, real estate developers will now have to divulge every small detail of their projects.
 Any repeat offence could cost developers dear, including a jail term of up to three years and fine or both.

 Although buyers have panned the provision, saying that the law which has been framed to address the woes of homebuyers can't have the provisions to bite them, lawmakers say any rule can't be made lopsided.

 But there are many homebuyers who rule that that the provision to put homebuyers behind bars would be misused by all-powerful developers' lobby to further harass buyers.